-Before dawn, devout local Buddhists line kneel along Th.
-Sakkarin with carefully-prepared sticky rice, waiting for the novice monks to arrive.
+Before dawn, devout local Buddhists kneel along Sakkaline Road with carefully-prepared sticky rice, waiting for the novice monks to arrive.

 Then, a faint orange glow appears in the distance, as one-by-one the monks approach.

 They wear sashes over their left shoulders, ensure that their head is lower than the monks’ and bow as each monk passes, careful to avoid eye contact — all signs of the utmost respect for the barefoot, saffron-clad individuals in their daily demonstration of faith and humility.

-But an increasing number see it as a mere cultural show to participate in or tick off a bucket list.
+But an increasing number of foreign visitors view Tak Bat as a mere cultural show to participate in or tick off a bucket list.

 Another problem in recent years has been the brazen and disrespectful attitude of many tourists in taking photos of the procession and monks themselves.

-You can’t help but be taken by the beautiful, exotic and hugely photogenic scene playing out before you.
-But we were appalled by what many observers did to get their shot, disrupting and disrespecting the monks and the religious tradition in the process.
+But we have been appalled by what many observers did to get their shot, disrupting and disrespecting the monks and the religious tradition in the process.

 If most observers approached it as the religious devotional exercise that it is, perhaps more tourists would act differently.